MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-emergency-calling.md

 If an SBC ELIN application is integrated into a Direct Routing deployment, additional configuration steps need to occur to associate the emergency addresses with telephone numbers.

-Decision: Contoso will leverage Session Border Controllers that include Emergency Location Identification Number (ELIN) applications.
+Contoso decided to leverage Session Border Controllers that include Emergency Location Identification Number (ELIN) applications.

 ## Security desk notification

 The ability to notify the security desk when an emergency call is placed is available for both Microsoft Calling Plans and Phone System Direct Routing.
 Contoso reviewed the details in the Security desk notification to determine if this should be configured at their offices

-Decision: Contoso will use security desk notification
+Contoso decided to use security desk notification.

 ## Configuration